 How to Apply Color Correcting Concealer

 Believe it or not, putting green concealer on your zits will hide them.
-You’ve probably heard about the color correcting concealer trend by now, the strange brightly colored concealer palettes available everywhere from your local drug store, the isles in Sephora and listed on Amazon.
+You’ve probably heard about the color correcting concealer trend by now.
+The bright colored concealer palettes are available everywhere; from your local drug store, the isles in Sephora and listed on Amazon.
 But unless you have watched a beauty tutorial on YouTube, you may not know what the color corrector craze is about or how this must-have beauty product can help just about everyone look their best.

 You are missing out on this simple trick if you are unsure how to use color correcting concealer.
 It’s a simple matter of color theory, a concept professional makeup artists use everyday.
 A quick education can get you on your way to a flawless complexion using a color correcting concealer in minutes.

 To understand how color correcting concealer works, you need to be introduced to the color wheel.
 Colors directly opposite one another on the wheel cancel each other out.
 Thus, green cancels out red- put green over redness on your face and the two will neutralize one another, appearing neither green nor red.
 Green concealer cancels out red zits, purple concealer minimizes yellow spots, and orange/yellow concealer takes care of blue/purple dark circles.
 When you add these colors to your makeup routine, you get more out of your regular concealer!